sliday/rag/README.md

 - OpenAI for embeddings
 - Anthropic for Claude 3.5 LLM

-## How it works
+---

-# Building a Smart Document Helper: How RAG Works 🤖
+# How it works: Building a Smart Document Helper: How RAG Works 🤖

-Hey there!
-Let's explore how this awesome program works.
-It's like having a super-smart assistant that can read your documents AND look at pictures!
+It's like having a super-smart assistant that can read your documents and look at pictures!
+Explanation in plain terms, no tech jargon below.

 ## 🎯 What Can It Do?